omri898/Predicting-the-top-nominees-for-the-NBA-MVP-award-machine-learning-self-taught-project-/README.md

 * Using backtesting to get a more robust error metric.
 * Adding more predictors to get better results.
 * Testing on different models such as: Ridge Regression, Elastic Net Regression, Gradient Boosting and Random Forest.

+**The tools used for this project:** Pandas, Requests, BeautifulSoup, Selenium, Matplotlib and Seaborn